Twitter blocks Mexican billionaire, citing abusive behavior

 Salinas said on his Telegram account that he would use his Telegram, Facebook, Instagram and TikTok accounts until he resolves the "issue" with Twitter.

-The billionaire ranks 153 in Forbes billionaires list, with an estimated net worth of $13.5 billion.
+The billionaire and his family rank 153 in the Forbes billionaires list, with an estimated net worth of $13.5 billion.
 Earlier this month, he said he was considering the purchase of Citigroup consumer banking business in Mexico, known as Citibanamex.

+(This story corrects paragraph 7 to show that the Forbes billionaire ranking and wealth are for Salinas and his family, not just for Salinas).

 (Reporting by Carolina Pulice; Editing by Sandra Maler)